 What he values most: pride, blood status, quidditch

 Target value: ALL

-She’d been working on this piece of paper for weeks now, stressing more than necessary.
-At first, she had been indecisive about how to humiliate him.
+She’d been staring at this piece of paper for weeks now, stressing more than necessary.
+At first, she had been indecisive about how to get her revenge on him.
 Rather than choosing one aspect to offend, she had finally decided to structure out her plan so she could insult every bit of him that she could.

 She kicked Vesper, who yelped loudly, and abruptly covered her mouth, mortified to have made such a noise.
 Narcissa bit her lip to keep from laughing, but the damage was done.

 “Do you need to be excused, Ms. Hale?”
 Professor Graphold asked, his eyebrows arching.